 - Download and update file health information from COPA

-- Discreetly handle sensitive information pertaining to children and families
+- Discreetly handle sensitive information and maintain confidentiality.

 Child Abuse Prevention: